Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Experiments

 In the main text of our work, we have emphasized that a challenge of clean-label graph backdoor attack is that trigger-attached poisoned samples are correctly labeled as the target class.
 Thus, the injected triggers would be treated as irrelevant information in prediction, resulting in poor backdoor performance.

-To address the challenge, we deliberately select the nodes with high uncertainty because: \begin{itemize}[leftmargin=*] \item These nodes exhibit irregular patterns that are weakly associated with the target class $y_t$ \item The triggers obtained by the generator exhibit consistent patterns to poison the prediction logic, causing the model to shift focus from irregular patterns to treating these triggers as key features \end{itemize} Specifically, we design an uncertainty metric based on two aspects: \textbf{(i)} the probability of being predicted as the target class is low, and \textbf{(ii)} the node is also uncertain for other classes.
+To address the challenge, we deliberately select the nodes with high uncertainty because: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item These nodes exhibit irregular patterns that are weakly associated with the target class $y_t$ \item The triggers obtained by the generator exhibit consistent patterns to poison the prediction logic, causing the model to shift focus from irregular patterns to treating these triggers as key features \end{itemize} Specifically, we design an uncertainty metric based on two aspects: \textbf{(i)} the probability of being predicted as the target class is low, and \textbf{(ii)} the node is also uncertain for other classes.

 As stated in our work, the main purpose of poison node selection is to more efficiently use the attack budget, and our main contribution lies in inner logic poisoning rather than poison node selection.
 Poisoned node selection serves solely as positions for trigger injection.
 After injecting triggers, the target model trained on the backdoored graph is backdoored, and any test node could be successfully attacked by attaching triggers during the inference of the target model.
 Indeed, we randomly selected 25\% of test nodes as the target for each evaluation.